MicroEJ/docs/ApplicationDeveloperGuide/managedc/implementation_notes.rst

 Supported Instructions
 ------------------------

-The MicroEJ engine supports the version 1.0 of the `Wasm specification <https://www.w3.org/TR/wasm-core-1/>`_ with the following additionnal instsructions and limitations.
+The SOAR supports the `Wasm specification 1.0 <https://www.w3.org/TR/wasm-core-1/>`_ with the following additionnal instructions and limitations.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Additionnal Instructions